colbehr/PDF-Grader/README.md

 # PDF Grader
-> Test grading is a time consuming task that professors have to go through.
+> Test grading is a time-consuming task that professors have to go through.
 More and more often tests are being submitted through web based programs leading to digital files being graded.
 In order to more efficiently grade it is proposed that a piece of software can help a professor grade a PDF (scanned or digital) file while also speeding the process up by presenting the question in a more efficient order.

 [![Build Status][travis-image]][travis-url]